n8n-io/n8n-docs/docs/integrations/builtin/credentials/hubspot.md

 6. Copy the **Client ID** and enter it in n8n.
 7. Copy the **Client Secret** and enter it in n8n.
 8. In the **Scopes** section, select **Add new scope**.
-9. Add all of the scopes listed in [Required scopes for HubSpot node](#required-scopes-for-hubspot-node) to your app.
+9. Add all the scopes listed in [Required scopes for HubSpot node](#required-scopes-for-hubspot-node) to your app.
 10. Select **Update**.
 11. Copy the n8n **OAuth Redirect URL** and enter it as the **Redirect URL** in your HubSpot app.
 12. Select **Create app** to finish creating the HubSpot app.